-Progress Flight Academy is located in South Africa; the main base is Progress Aerodrome on the south coast near Port Elizabeth International Airport, which is used for instrument training, and an ab-initio base located inland at Somerset East for fair weather training.
+Progress Flight Academy is located in South Africa; the main base is Progress Aerodrome on the south coast near Port Elizabeth International Airport, which is used for instrument training, and a fair weather base located inland for basic training.

 The fleet is late model Piper Warrior single-engine aeroplanes plus Vulcanair P68R multi-engine aeroplanes and Vulcanair P68R type specific FNPT II simulators.

 The Academy has specialised in full-time residential flight training courses since 1981 and has successfully trained Professional Pilot Course students for immediate transition to medium jet airliner as First Officer since 1995.
-Our Integrated Professional Pilot Course is based on best international practice, the European Aviation Safety Agency - Flight Crew Licencing (EASA FCL).
+Our Integrated Professional Pilot Courses are based on best international practice, the European Aviation Safety Agency - Flight Crew Licencing (EASA-FCL).

 The quality of an integrated course is enhanced by the significant use of Student Pilot-in-Command (SPIC) time; this is a particularly valuable feature as it allows the student to act as and log the time as pilot-in-command during IFR operations and in IMC with a flight instructor on board, provided no intervention is required.

 Instrument training hours in the integrated course are substantially increased above the minimum: